 She also drafted substantial portions of Missouri's revised Dram Shop law, which was subjected to heavy judicial scrutiny and survived a constitutional challenge.

-Additionally, Kim provides client counseling concerning risk management and compliance with state and federal employment laws.
-A frequent speaker and lecturer on labor and employment matters, she also trains executives and management on:
+Additionally, Kim has provided client counseling concerning risk management and compliance with state and federal employment laws.
+A frequent speaker and lecturer on labor and employment matters, she also has trained executives and management on:

 - Wage and hour compliance

 Kim is a member of the core team of the firm's Associates Committee and a member of the Talent Advisory Council.

 In law school, Kim was lead articles editor for the Journal of Dispute Resolution.
 Prior to beginning a career in law, she worked for a global distribution company as a national account manager in its health and beauty care division and as a human resources executive.